craftycodie/MineOnline/README.md

 ## Features
 These are features MineOnline will bring to Minecraft.

-- Launcher Authentication and Updates

-- Server Authentication (online-mode)

 - Skins and Cloaks

+- Resource Files (Sounds)

 - Server List

 - Online World Saves
   - You can also upload classic maps via the website.

-- Resource Files (Sounds)
+- Screenshots (F2)

+- FOV Option

+- GUI scaling for versions before Beta 1.5 (when it was officially added)

+- Launcher Authentication and Updates

+- Server Authentication (online-mode)

 - Resizable & Fullscreenable Applets

-- Screenshots (F2)

 - Minecraft Realms (for all release versions)